elemel/fungeoneer/README.md

 > As a keeper of my temper<br>
 > And the favors of a stranger<br>
 > For as long as I remember<br>
-> In the everflowing river of time
+> By the everflowing river of time

 ## Table of Contents